semantic-release/semantic-release/docs/usage/configuration.md

 **Note**: The `tagFormat` must contain the `version` variable exactly once and compile to a [valid Git reference](https://git-scm.com/docs/git-check-ref-format#_description).

+### plugins

+Type: `Array`<br>
+Default: `['@semantic-release/commit-analyzer', '@semantic-release/release-notes-generator', '@semantic-release/npm', '@semantic-release/github']`<br>
+CLI arguments: `-p`, `--plugins`

+Define the list of plugins to use.
+Plugins will run in series, in the order defined, for each [steps](../../README.md#release-steps) if they implement it.

+Plugins configuration can defined by wrapping the name and an options object in an array.

+See [Plugins configuration](plugins.md#configuration) for more details.

 ### dryRun

 Type: `Boolean`<br>